Heitor Gouvêa

 Summary

-It is worth clarifying that during all tests the only account used was mine and no other accounts or information from other users were accessed or violated during the development of this research/proof of concept.
+It should be clarified that during all tests, the only account used was the one for which authorization was granted by the account holder.
+No other user accounts or information were accessed or violated during the development of this research and proof of concept.

 Timeline: